 Drone technology is advancing rapidly.
 UK cities now have a unique opportunity to shape this disruptive technology, in order to maximise the economic and social benefits it could bring, whilst ensuring safety.

 Led by cities, Flying High aims to position the UK as a global leader in shaping drone systems that place people’s needs first.

-Run by the Challenge Prize Centre at Nesta, in partnership with Innovate UK, Flying High is the first programme of its kind to convene city leaders, regulators, public services, businesses and industry around the future of drones in cities.
+Run by Nesta Challenges, in partnership with Innovate UK, Flying High is the first programme of its kind to convene city leaders, regulators, public services, businesses and industry around the future of drones in cities.

 The challenge objectives include: